Surdulica massacre: Massacre

-An estimated 2,000–3,000 Serbian men were executed by the Bulgarians only in Surdulica and its surroundings.
+A commission consisting of Colonel Kalkadzhiev, Major Ilkov, Second Lieutenant Yurukov and Sergeant Vitanov, from the 42nd Regiment, 3rd Brigade, 1st Division "Sofia", and Second Lieutenant Simonov and Sergeant Erchikov of the 5th Place Regiment, filtered the deported prisoners in Surdolica and decided on the executions.
+An estimated 2,000–3,000 Serbian men were executed by the Bulgarians in Surdulica.
+Mass executions also occurred in a place near Surdolica called "Duboka Dolina" and the bodies of the victims were buried in mass graves.
 At the same time the Bulgarian military authorities killed also many civilians in Vranje, Zajecar, Kacanik, and other places in that area.
 The Bulgarian head of the Vranje district described the executed men as "killers, thieves and butchers" whose "[crimes] were so great that at least ten years would be needed to mend their evil".